-Be it due to an abrupt power failure while in the process of transferring a PowerPoint Presentation file to a pen drive or for a dozen other reasons, a PowerPoint file can get missing, deleted or written over.
+Be it due to an abrupt power failure while transferring a PowerPoint Presentation file to a pen drive or for a dozen other reasons, a PowerPoint file can get missing, deleted, or written over.
 In this case, a free PowerPoint recovery software tool is probably your best shot to restore your inner peace and get your important documents back where you wanted them.
-This guide will show you different solutions to help recover a lost, written over or deleted PowerPoint Presentation.
+This guide will show you different solutions to help recover a lost, written over, or deleted PowerPoint Presentation.

 Of the many solutions available to restore a deleted PPP file, the two easiest ones (and fastest) are as follows:

 Free PowerPoint recovery tools will enable you to restore lost or deleted files from your computer, mobile phone, SD card, USB drive, hard drive, and other removable devices.
 One of the most credible and demanded PowerPoint Presentation recovery tool (free) is Recoverit Data Recovery.
 It is a free data recovery software that will allow you to restore files that got accidentally deleted or somehow lost on either Mac or Windows.
 It is super easy to use and fast in the process (a short 3-step procedure overall) while also giving you the chance to recover files that you have deleted or lost due to a virus attack, unexpected system crash, formation issues, and/or accidental (or permanent) deletion.
 Here are the steps to follow:

 If you are working on a Windows computer, go to the Desktop and look for the Wondershare Recoverit icon.
 Alternatively, you may type "Recoverit" in the Desktop search box and then double-click on the file to open it.

 For those using a Mac, the drill is about the same.
 Look at your Mac Desktop for the Recoverit icon and double-click it.
 If you can't find it there, you may go to Finder => Applications => Recoverit and double-click it.